-Granada is an enchanting city, full of monuments, history and, of course, the The world-renowned Alhambra and Generalife palaces, which form the ide s city scape, are widely regarded as among the most s of Arabic architecture in the world.
-In 1984 these palaces, that historical quarter known as the Albaicín, became world nente ge sites, further adding to Granada's reputation as one of the most peautiful cities in the world.
+Granada is an enchanting city, full of monuments, history and, of course, the whole which form the whole which form the backers of cape, are widely regarded as among the most rabic architecture in the world.
+In 1984 these palaces, along world became unteresting the world became world became world.